euruko/euruko2018.github.io/README.md

 The homepage is `index.html`.

+## Add an announcement

+Create a new .md file in the `_posts` folder.
+The name should follow the convention `year-month-day-title.md`.
+In the file please add the metadata needed (see the other posts for reference) and your content.
+By default, the first paragraph will be displayed on the home page, and only the subpage will display the entire content of the announcement.

 ## Contribute

 You're welcome to add content, tweak UI, etc. To do so, please create a new branch based on master